HWHapply/VID/README.md

 hwhapply/vid   latest    73f3f353748c   2 weeks ago   15.5GB
 ```
 - Execute Scripts within the Docker Container:
 All subsequent scripts and procedures should be executed within a Docker container created from the 'hwhapply/vid' image.
-The tutorial is in the next section.
+The tutorial is in the last section.

 ## User tutorial